 However, to make your life easier and improve your online security, you can use a password manager instead.
 Rather than reusing passwords or opting for memorable words, the software keeps track of the passwords for you and can automatically fill them in when you need to login.

-To help you get started, we've rounded up five of the best password mangers to help you find an option that suits your needs.
+To help you get started, we've rounded up six of the best password mangers to help you find an option that suits your needs.

 While 1Password isn't open-source, it is well-respected.
 In fact, it's often regarded as one of the most secure password managers you can use.
 The service is developed by AgileBits and endorsed by the creator of the website Have I Been Pwned, Troy Hunt.